naumanbadar/play2.5-Compile-time-DI/README.md

     git clone https://github.com/naumanbadar/play2.5-Compile-time-DI.git <your project name>

-# How to start activator
+# How to run in dev mode in docker-compose:

-#### Start in auto compile mode which will recompile on every change in sources.
+#### Run in auto compile mode which will recompile on every change in sources.

     cd <your project name>
     docker-compose up